carlynorama/UnsafeWrapCSampler/README.md

 Mac OS and many other systems are little endian, but "The Network" and many protocols are not.
 A well written API will not rely on the endianness of the system, but not all APIs are well written.

-For example, in my code I wrote a union that would let me enter #RRGGBBAA encode color information.
+For example, in my code I wrote a union that would let me enter #RRGGBBAA to encode color information into a UINT32.
 It is NOT actually compliant with the OpenGL and PNG format RGBA32, because that data specification assumes the numbers are encoded with RED at byte[0], not byte[4].
-Little endian systems will load the UInt32  #FFCC9966 into memory as [66, 99, CC, FF]
+Little endian systems will load the UInt32  #FFCC9966 into memory as [66, 99, CC, FF] instead.

 Little Endian systems should implement #AABBGGRR style numbers but that is the opposite of how I'm used to writing hex colors, so I did not for this code.